 This has important implications.
 If you use conntrack on publicly accessible ports, during SYN flood mitigation technologies like SYN Cookies won't help.
 You are still at risk of running out of conntrack space and therefore affecting legitimate connections.

-For this reason, as a rule of thumb consider avoiding conntrack on inbound connections (-j NOTRACK).
+For this reason, as a general rule consider avoiding conntrack on inbound connections (-j NOTRACK).
 Alternatively having some reasonable rate limits on iptables layer, doing "-j DROP".
 This will work well and won't create new flows, as we discussed above.
 The best method though, would be to trigger SYN Cookies from a layer before conntrack, like XDP.
 But this is a subject for another time.

 Over the years Linux conntrack has gone through many changes and has improved a lot.
 While performance used to be a major concern, these days it's considered to be very fast.
 Dark corners remain.
 Correctly applying conntrack is tricky.